CodeComposerCooper/Payroll/README.md

 # Payroll-c
 App to enter employee wage/hour/OT info and make a report file

+Adapted from a ULCA Applications Programming Certificate project.

 Defined constants for overtime hour threshold and overtime pay rate.

 User inputs employee name, wages and hours.